Tampa–Hillsborough County Public Library System: Florida History & Genealogy Library

 The Florida History & Genealogy Library is located on the fourth floor of the John F. Germany Public Library, the flagship branch of the Tampa-Hillsborough County Public Library system.
 This special collection houses one of the most sizable genealogy collections in the southeastern United States.
 Records are available in print, microfilm, and electronic formats.
 The main emphasis of the collection is on Florida history, but it also includes material related to the southeastern United States and the original 13 American colonies.
 Record groups include vital statistics and other indexes related to marriages, death, and cemetery records for Florida counties.
 Additional collections include those related to the military, passenger ships, pensions, and court records.

-A Tampa-Hillsborough County Public Library card is not required to access the collection, and materials are only accessible during normal library hours.
+A Tampa-Hillsborough County Public Library card is not required to access the collection.
+Materials are only accessible during normal library hours.
 Items in the collection do not circulate and are restricted to in-library access.
 Materials cannot be transferred via interlibrary Loan.